shtigran/ReplaceArmToTranslit/README.md

-# Inheritance of abstract classe and polimorphizm
+# Replace Armenian text into English
 # C#6  .NET4.6

 ----
 ### Purpose
 Many Armenians in the world aren't able to understand armenian letters and armenian text.
 Many of them know armenian language, but know letters.
 This program allow inputing armenian text replace to english, in orderto  who knows the armenian lanuage, but doesn't know the armenian letters can read the text.

 ----

 ### ReplaceArm class implementation
 ```c#
 public static class ReplaceArm